 Welding is a both a science and an art, requiring a steady hand, a sharp eye, and a solid understanding of mathematics and engineering.
 Tradespeople with welding skills are always in demand in as many locations and situations as you can imagine — even underwater!

-In this one-year program you’ll acquire the basic skills and knowledge to enter the welding industry.
+In this program, you will acquire the basic skills and knowledge you need to enter the welding industry.

 When you graduate, you’ll be ready to enter your apprenticeship and will be well on your way to your Red Seal certification (see more below).
-Or, you can take your skills to the next level by getting your Welding Fabrication diploma at our Georgetown campus.
+Or, you can take your skills to the next level by getting your Welding Fabrication diploma at the Holland College Georgetown Centre.

 |Location:||West Prince Campus, Alberton|